uiuc-focal-lab/CoMEt/README.md

 ## Adding a new cost model
+If you want to get CoMEt's explanations for a cost model that is not yet supported in this implementation (we currently support Ithemal and uiCA only), you need to make minor changes in the file `models/testing_models.py`.
+This file contains the functions which invoke various cost models.
+In order to add your cost model, edit the template function provided in the aforementioned file.
+You will need a helper function which will return the prediction made by your cost model for one input basic block.
+Please refer to the template for more guidance.
+In case you face any trouble introducing a new cost, please create an issue and we will help you asap.

 ## How to cite?
 Thank you for your interest in CoMEt.
 If you use this work in your own research, please cite our paper.
 Thanks!
 ```
 Chaudhary, Isha & Renda, Alex & Mendis, Charith & Singh, Gagandeep.
 (2023).
 CoMEt: x86 Cost Model Explanation Framework.
 10.48550/arXiv.2302.06836.
 ```

+## Contact
+For any comments or feedback, please contact [Isha](isha4@illinois.edu)